Castlevania: Symphony of the Night: PlayStation and Saturn

-Castlevania: Symphony of the Night was released in Japan on March 20, 1997, in North America on October 2, 1997, and in Europe in November 1997.
+Castlevania: Symphony of the Night was released in Japan on March 20, 1997, in North America on October 3, 1997, and in Europe in November 1997.
 The Japanese release was packaged with an art book containing a small manga based on the game and a soundtrack compiled from most of the previous Castlevania games.

 The North American and European version's localization was handled by Jeremy Blaustein, although he was not present for the voice recording.
 Blaustein added the lines "What is a man?
-A miserable little pile of secrets", which were taken from the novel Man's Fate by André Malraux.
+A miserable little pile of secrets", which were taken from the works of French novelist André Malraux.
 Other changes made in localization included AI improvements, the addition of a sound test, and the correction of a game-crashing bug found in the Japanese release.
 The game was low-balled as a prospect for release in the United States, given relatively little advertising, received limited funding for its North American production, and was initially not a major financial success.
 The game was re-released in Japan on the "PlayStation the Best" label on March 19, 1998, and in North America on "Greatest Hits" in 1998.

-In 1998, a port of Castlevania: Symphony of the Night was released in Japan for the Sega Saturn.
+In 1998, Castlevania: Symphony of the Night was ported by Konami Computer Entertainment Nagoya for the Sega Saturn in Japan.
 In this version, Maria Renard is both a fully playable character as well as a boss fight, and Richter is available to play at the start of the game.
 When playing the game as Alucard, a "third hand" is available, but only for stat-altering items like food and potions and not weaponry.
 Alucard can use exclusive items, such as the Godspeed Boots, which grant him the ability to run like Richter.
 New areas, the Cursed Prison and the Underground Garden, which include new bosses, can be visited.
 The port also contains remixes of songs from previous Castlevania games.
 However, loading is more frequent and takes longer in the Saturn version than in other versions.
 Because the Saturn has limited hardware transparency support, transparency effects such as the mists and the waterfall were replaced with dithering effects, though partial translucency does exist in a few areas such as with Saturn exclusive enemies and one of the final boss fights.
 Rather than taking advantage of the Saturn's increased resolution, the graphics were stretched to fill the screen, causing some sprites to be distorted.
 The overall quality of the Saturn port's video is said, according to Igarashi, to be lower than the PlayStation version because it is a simple port handled by another team and was not programmed to take advantage of the Saturn's 2D capabilities.
 Igarashi overall expressed disappointment with the Saturn version.

+By the time the Saturn version was released in Japan, it had already been confirmed that unlike the PlayStation version, it would not be released in the United States.